chenz16/AdvancedLaneFind_Submission/README.md

     3. curvature change: this particularly is an issue for the challenge video where the curvature of lane changes dynamically

-To isolate error detections, i added sanity check function (plese refer to the sanity_check in ![alt txt] (/Code/process.py)) to check if the polynomial fit makes sense.
+To isolate error detections, i added sanity check function (please refer to the sanity_check in ![alt txt] (/Code/process.py)) to check if the polynomial fit makes sense.
 Several criteria were considered:

-    1. radius of curvature: compare the radius of recently indentified lane lines with the one in previous step.
+    1. radius of curvature: compare the radius of recently identified lane lines with the one in previous step.
 If it out of range, the sanity check return false, meaning the lane line detection is not effective/valid.

     2. Absolute radius of curvature: this is a little tricky.
 In general situation, we do not know what's the range of radius of curvature.
 For this submission, I pick a value which provides a good detection result through visual check.